theweisa/The-Wacy/README.md

 - 2: Lin-Manuel fistbumps you again if you have already given him the first fist bump {var bumpManuel}
 - 3: Tito remembers if you complained about starting the quest at the end of the game {var complain}
 - 4: New dialogue options open with Pranzo if you've seen the Godfather {var sawGodfather}
-- 5: A certain dialogue path for Pranzo makes you a cop, making Sir Francis shoot you if you lie to him {var isCop}
+- 5: A certain dialogue path for Pranzo makes you a cop, making St. Francis shoot you if you lie to him {var isCop}
 - 6: A certain dialogue path for Pranzo gives you a crown which you can later give to King Brady {vars crown, gaveCrown}
-- 7 - 11: Answering with at least one wacy option per character allows you to select their color as your favorite color in the Sir Francis quiz
+- 7 - 11: Answering with at least one wacy option per character allows you to select their color as your favorite color in the St. Francis quiz